rweigel/phys305/flux.md

 where $\theta_{E\hat{n}}$ is the angle between the normal unit vector and $\mathbf{E}$ and the fact that a unit vector has a magnitude of $1$ was used.
 From this, we conclude that if the either $|\mathbf{E}|$ changes on the surface or if the angle between $\mathbf{E}$ and the normal vector at any point on the surface changes, integration is required.

 ## Example -- Flux Through an Area

 In part (a) of following figure, a 3-D view of two planes are shown.
-The planes are in a region of space where the electric field is in the $+y$-direction.
+The planes are in a region of space where the electric field is constant and in the $+y$-direction.
 Part (b) shows the planes when viewed from a position on the $+x$-axis; from this view, electric field lines are horizontal.

 Compute $\Phi_E$ through the two areas.